okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 {% img blog/spring-boot-jenkins-x/jx-get-activity.png alt:"jx get activity" width:"800" %}{: .center-image }

-Run `jx console`, click the resulting link, and navigate to you project if you'd like a more visually rich view.
+Run `jx console`, click the resulting link, and navigate to your project if you'd like a more visually rich view.

 {% img blog/spring-boot-jenkins-x/jx-console.png alt:"jx console" width:"800" %}{: .center-image }

-This process will perform a number of tasks:
+This process will perform a few tasks:

 1. Create a [release](https://github.com/oktadeveloper/okta-spring-boot-jenkinsx-example/releases/tag/v0.0.1) for your project.
 2. Create a [pull request](https://github.com/mraible/environment-scorpionthunder-staging/pull/1) for your staging environment project.